willfurnass/sheffield_hpc/hpc/jupyterhub/sess_monit.rst

 #.
 Click the *Running* browser tab.

-Here you can **shut down (close) individual Notebooks**, which may be useful to free up the memory and CPU cores that the cluster's job scheduler has alllocated for your JupyterHub session.
+Here you can **shut down (close) individual Notebooks**, which may be useful to free up the memory and CPU cores that the cluster's job scheduler has allocated for your JupyterHub session.

 .. image:: /images/jupyterhub/sharc-jh-show-running.png